Available now: Mirages: The Unexpurgated Diary of Anais Nin, 1939-1947

-A Cafe in Space: The Anais Nin Literary Journal, volume 10
+A Cafe in Space: The Anais Nin Literary Journal, volume 12

-New from Sky Blue Press
+More from Sky Blue Press

 Anaïs Nin: The Last Days is a memoir by Barbara Kraft, who spent a great deal of time with her mentor and friend during the last two years of Nin's life.
 Kraft has done what no biographer, no scholar, no colleague could: capture Nin's indomitable spirit, her refusal to succumb to the disease that ulimately took her life.
 Kraft's portrayal of Nin and her lover Rupert Pole, who went to superhuman lengths to care for Nin, is done with raw eloquence.
 An important document of this mysterious time in Nin's life.
 To read a substantial excerpt from the book, visit The Huffington Post.